marcsaegesser/ArrowPuzzleSolver/README.md

 the output should be sorted by board signature with smallest values first.

-The problem statement also include details of the input file format and the required output format for displaying the solved boards.
+The problem statement also includes details of the input file format and the required output format for displaying the solved boards.
 I won't reproduce all that here as it isn't very interesting and should be clear from the code and sample data.